 ATD Fourth World UK

-ATD FOURTH WORLD is a human rights based anti-poverty organisation, with over 50 years experience of tackling inequality and promoting social justice in the UK.
+ATD FOURTH WORLD is a human rights based anti-poverty organisation, with more than fifty years experience of tackling inequality and promoting social justice in the UK.

 Working in partnership with people affected by poverty, ATD Fourth World has, since 1968, concentrated its efforts on supporting families and influencing policy through work at Frimhurst Family House and our National Centre in London.